Bitcoin SV (BSV) price prediction for 2022-2030

 Bitcoin SV (BSV) price prediction 2020

 Bitcoin SV performed great in Q1 2020.
 On 4 January, the asset surpassed resistance at $100 and surged to $441 on 14 January, a 400% price increase in just ten days.
 Rumours that Craig Wright got secret keys to Satoshi Nakamoto's wallet fuelled that growth.
 However, Wright later announced that he didn't have the keys, and everyone had misunderstood him.
 On 15 February, the cryptocurrency market plunged on Bitcoin's coattails.
 BSV followed suit.
 On 13 March, Bitcoin SV bottomed out at $80 but rebounded to $225 on 9 April.
 That was followed by a pullback to $155 on 5 July.
 The asset made another attempt to break through $255 on 2 August but failed.
-Bitcoin SV dropped to its $155 support level and is currently consolidating above it.
+Bitcoin SV dropped to its $155 support level.

 Bitcoin SV (BSV) technical analysis

-The CoinSwitch news website concurs with the previous experts that Bitcoin SV may rise in the coming years.
-Although their Bitcoin SV price prediction that it will reach $500 in 2020 hasn't materialised yet, they forecast a bright future for BSV.
-CoinSwitch predicts that BSV will rise to $600 by 2023 and will keep rising to $750 by 2025.
+The CoinSwitch news website concurs with the previous experts that Bitcoin SV may not see any real rise in the coming years.
+They are a bit bullish for BSV in the later years.
+Although their Bitcoin SV price prediction that it will reach $500 in 2020 didn't materialise, they believe that BSV will rise to $600 by 2023 and will keep rising to $750 by 2025.

 Bitcoin SV (BSV) overall value predictions in the future